Licensing from inside a virtual machine or hypervisor

 Why disallow VM activations?

-The reason you want to disallow virtual machine activations is that when a customer activates your software on a virtual machine, the "unique fingerprint" that TurboActivate uses is of the VM instance (and not the computer the VM is running on).
+The first reason you should disallow virtual machine activations is that when a customer activates your software on a virtual machine, the "unique fingerprint" that TurboActivate uses is of the VM instance (and not the computer the VM is running on).
 Meaning, the customer can copy the virtual machine instance to another computer and TurboActivate will still see the VM's fingerprint and not the "base computer's" fingerprint.

 In other words, if you let your customers activate your software on a virtual machine they can then copy that virtual machine as many times as they want.